Raúl De Molina

 Raúl "El Gordo" De Molina (born March 29, 1959) is a Cuban television presenter, best known as the co-host of the Univision Network entertainment news show El Gordo y la Flaca, for which he won multiple Emmy Awards.

 Early life and education

-Raúl De Molina was born in Havana, Cuba in 1959.
+Raúl De Molina was born in Havana, Cuba in 1959 to Raul De Molina Sr. and Maria Gomez.
 De Molina's father was detained as a political prisoner for 24 years by the Communist Party of Cuba.
-De Molina's family left Havana and lived in Spain when he was 10 years old.
+De Molina's family left Havana and lived in Madrid, Spain when he was 10 years old.
 They moved to the United States when he was 16.

+His paternal grandfather was Spanish from Galicia.

 As a child, De Molina became interested in photography.
 While in high school, he took photos for the school yearbook.
 He later attended The Art Institute of Fort Lauderdale.
 He was also a graduate of Miami Photography College in North Miami.

 Career

 Photojournalism

 After graduating from the Art Institute of Fort Lauderdale, De Molina worked as a freelance photographer during the 1980s.
 He first freelanced for Associated Press, before freelancing for the Time, Newsweek, U.S. News & World Report and USA Today.

 He documented news and live sports events, before eventually becoming a celebrity photographer.
 He was known for photographing celebrities and royalty including Elizabeth II, Diana, Princess of Wales, Oprah Winfrey, Robert De Niro and Melanie Griffith.
 In an interview with Entertainment Weekly, De Molina commented on the lengths he went to for his photographs, including dangling outside of a helicopter to photograph the wedding of Jane Fonda and Ted Turner.

 His candid photos appeared in publications such as Life, ¡Hola!, and Paris Match.
 During the United States invasion of Panama, De Molina was one of the first photographers present and took photos of the inside of Manuel Noriega's house.
 In addition, he was a special contributor for the Spanish edition of Travel + Leisure magazine and has been featured in National Geographic Traveler, and The New York Times Travel section.

 In 2005, De Molina's photography was displayed in the "Pictures of a Lifetime" exhibition at the Gary Nader Gallery in Miami.